Whisky-and-Wheels/website/content/trips/outer-hebrides-skye/index.md

 start: Castlebay
 subtitle: Wherein we learn our gear is not Scotland-proof
 tags: trip
-title: Outer Hebrides and Skye
+title: Outer Hebrides & Skye
 total_duration: 1-06:44:05
 ---